 See the Plc Board page for details of main board directors and company secretary.

-Kathleen Farrar is Managing Director of Group Sales and Marketing across Bloomsbury’s global divisions and territories.
-She has over 25 years’ experience working across lead brands for Bloomsbury including the Harry Potter series and Sarah J. Maas titles.
+Kathleen Farrar is Managing Director of Bloomsbury Consumer UK.
+Kathleen is responsible for all editorial reporting across Consumer and Special Interest including Adult and Children’s along with Sales, Marketing and Publicity, Rights and Audio for those divisions.
+She was previously Managing Director of Group Sales and Marketing across Bloomsbury’s global divisions and territories and has over 25 years’ experience working across lead brands for Bloomsbury including the Harry Potter series and Sarah J. Maas titles.
 Kathleen has previously held Executive Committee sponsor roles, most recently for Sustainability.

 Kathleen joined Bloomsbury in December 1998 as International Sales Manager and quickly rose to be the youngest member of Bloomsbury’s Executive Team.
 She began her publishing career working in leading independent bookstores in Sydney, Australia before moving to Allen & Unwin as Sales and Promotions Manager.
 She has held a number of senior sales and marketing roles at Bloomsbury including Managing Director of Bloomsbury Australia based in Sydney.
 In January 2013 she returned to the UK to take up the position of Group Sales and Marketing Director, responsible for global sales, operations and marketing for the four Bloomsbury Divisions, across print and digital.
 In 2019 Kathleen set up the Audio Division at Bloomsbury leading significant digital audio growth for the Company.